 The LG SN11RG is a very wide bar.
-It has a sleek look, thanks to its good-quality plastic build and metal grills covering its front and side speakers.
-It also has two round metal grills to protect its up-firing speakers, which is nice.
+It has a sleek look, thanks to its good-quality plastic build and metal grilles covering its front and side speakers.
+It also has two round metal grilles to protect its up-firing speakers, which is nice.

 The subwoofer is made from hard black plastic.
 It has fabric that covers three of its sides, which can get dirty or rip.
 Just like most subwoofers, its port is found on its back panel.

-The satellites have a metal grill that covers their top and front speakers.
+The satellites have a metal grille that covers their top and front speakers.
 The rest of the satellites are made from a sleek black plastic.

 The LG SN11RG is very wide, just like its previous generation, the LG SL10YG.
 It won't fit between the legs of a 55" TV, and you'll most likely want a larger table to place it on unless you decide to wall-mount it.
 Luckily, it's not very tall, so it shouldn't obscure your TV screen unless it sits flush on the table.